When the Stakes Are High – Facilitating Through Important Decision Making

 Tool Two: ToP Focused Conversation Style

 In this conversation, we aim to create a foundation for going deeper into the dilemma.
+Specifically, the aims of this conversation are:

 - What information is missing from our knowledge right now that would help us make a better decision?
 Where can we get this information in a timely manner?